rcc-uchicago/R-large-scale/conduct.md

-# Introduction to R for data analysis: Code of Conduct
+# Large-scale data analysis in R: Code of Conduct

 As contributors and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature